Mulinga/Open-Data-Pipeline-Stack/README.md

 # Open Data Pipeline Stack

-An **open-source data engineering workflow** inspired by Twiga's analytics stack.
+An **open-source data engineering workflow** for use in open-source analytics.
 This repository documents an end-to-end data pipeline architecture using **Apache + open-source tools** for scalable, reliable, and real-time analytics.

 ---